fusioncharts/dev_centre_docs/map-guide/simple-data-driven-maps.md

 ### Include FusionCharts Suite XT library in your page

-To include the FusionCharts Suite XT JavaScript library on your HTML page, use the `&lt;script&gt;` tag as shown below:
+To include the FusionCharts Suite XT JavaScript library on your HTML page, use the `<script>` tag as shown below:

 ```html
 <head>